-Figure 38.
-Distribution and intensity of all estimated recreational visits associated with land/shore activities by management area from on-line survey information for the Plymouth Sound and Estuaries EMS.
+Figure 60.
+Distribution and estimated intensity of recreational visits associated with land/shore activities by survey respondents to each management area onlinefor the Plymouth Sound and Estuaries EMS.
+Note, the figure does not show mapped routes but rather the outlines of the management area colour coded for visitor frequency.